invisibleroads/httpx/docs/quickstart.md

 >>> r = httpx.get('https://httpbin.org/get', params=params)
 ```

-To see how the values get encoding into the URL string, we can inspect the
+To see how the values were encoded into the URL string, we can inspect the
 resulting URL that was used to make the request:

 ```pycon